-Now in my own studio, in the heart of the art district of Hartford, CT, I am using my trained background to create what sings to my soul.
+Now in my own studio, I am using my trained background to create what sings to my soul.

 After my mother passed away, I fell in love with the power of a memento.
 Jewelry is used as a gift to show love, to yourself or another.
 It is used to celebrate a personal milestone.
 Sometimes it is used as a family heirloom, or in remembrance of a lost loved one.
 I am romanced by the idea of a piece of jewelry preserving a memory.
 Every day I wear a piece of my mother's jewelry and this is one of the ways I carry her with with me.

 Our earth produces magical treasures in the form of stones, crystals and metals.
 In each one, you can feel its song.
 Vibrating with the earth.
 I work with raw crystals and imperfect metal design to reflect that what the earth creates is already flawless.